-A combination of different proteins interspersed within the phospholipid bilayers in every cell provides channels for allowing nutrients in and cellular waste products out as well as providing intercellular communication.
+A combination of different proteins interspersed within the phospholipid bilayers in every cell provides channels which allow nutrients in and cellular waste products out, in addition to providing intercellular communication.
 With millions of phospholipid molecules required for each cell membrane, the number of these molecules is almost incomprehensible.
 Phospholipids literally enable life as we know it by making it possible for cells to exist.

-Later we will learn that there are different kinds of phospholipids.
+There are different types of phospholipids.
 Some phospholipid compounds are synthesized in the liver.
-Other phospholipids, such as phosphatidylcholine (pronounced FOSS fah tie dal KO lean), are essential for life and health but cannot be made by the human body.
+Other phospholipids, such as phosphatidylcholine (pronounced FOSS-fah-tie-dal-KO-lean), are essential for life and health but cannot be made by the human body.
 These are essential phospholipids which must be derived from the diet.
 The difference in form and function between the different phospholipids is determined by the composition of the two fatty acid tails attached to the choline-phosphate heads.

 Phosphatidylcholines are made from polyunsaturated fatty acids.
 In most LDT food supplement applications, it is these essential, polyunsaturated, fatty acid phospholipids that are used to create the liposomal capsules.